-This has been reflective in the number of orders through our Smarter SMSF platform too, but one area of frustration has been the timeframe for a fund to become regulated with the Australian Taxation Office (ATO).
-Whilst there are a number of important and valid reasons for the ATO to undertake ‘checks and balances’ with each registration, in particular for any illegal early release (IER) activity, it can present a challenge for individuals wanting to transfer super monies from an APRA regulated environment into their newly established SMSF.
+This has been reflected in the number of orders through our Smarter SMSF platform too, but one area of frustration has been the timeframe for a fund to become regulated with the Australian Taxation Office (ATO).
+Whilst there are a number of important and valid reasons for the ATO to undertake ‘checks and balances with each registration, in particular for any illegal early release (IER) activity, it can present a challenge for individuals wanting to transfer super monies from an APRA regulated environment into their newly established SMSF.

 Setting expectations for rollovers

-Whilst the initial process to prepare documentation to incorporate a trustee company and establish a new SMSF deed is a relatively painless experience, in particular through the benefits of automation, the time delay typically starts following submission of a fund’s application for a TFN, ABN and to become regulated with the ATO.
+Whilst the initial process to prepare documentation to incorporate a trustee company and establish a new SMSF trust deed is a relatively painless experience, in particular through the benefits of automation, the time delay typically starts following submission of a fund’s application for a TFN, ABN, and to become regulated with the ATO.

 This registration process can now take up to 56 days for the SMSF be displayed as ‘Registered’ on Super Fund Lookup (SFLU).
 The initial status will display the fund as ‘Pending’, which means employers and other super funds will not transfer benefits to the fund until the ATO has updated the status on SFLU to ‘Registered’.
 Only once this status has been issued will the fund be treated as complying and eligible to receive rollovers and employer contributions.
 Within 7 days of the status being updated on SFLU as ‘Registered’, the ATO will issue a notice of compliance to the SMSF and then display the fund’s status as ‘Complying’.

 It is important to remember that the ATO does not automatically accept every registration application that it receives – each registration is risk assessed to ensure there is no illegal activity that may be occurring with respect to the fund.
 The ATO as regulator will not accept a fund’s registration where they decide that: